RunestoneInteractive/thinkcspy/_sources/Studios/sorted.rst

 Bonus 1
 ~~~~~~~

-Write a function that takes in a float and returns the number of digits that occur after the decimal point.
-For example, 3.14 should return 2, 9.876543 should return 6, and 9825 should return 0.
+Write a function that takes a sentence with an introductory prepositional phrase and returns the number of characters (including whitespace and punctuation) remaining in the string *after* the comma.
+For example, "Before you go to bed, you need to brush your teeth." returns 30 and "Under the warm sun, the cat slept deeply." returns 21.

 .. activecode:: sorted_bonus_1